alechoward76/alechoward76.github.io/README.md

 ![SSH SC](docs/assets/SSH_TEST.JPG)

-  - fish already has color coding, however I edited /etc/bash.bashrc to use some of my custom aliases from my wsl terminal in bash, giving me a red prompt with the date and time, and creating the 'll' shortcut for 'ls -alF':
+  - fish already has color coding, however I edited /etc/bash.bashrc to use some of my custom settings from my wsl terminal in bash, giving me a red prompt with the date and time, and creating some other helpful aliases:

     #Custom prompt line
     export PS1="\e[0;31m[[\d \t] \u@\h \W]\$ \e[m "

     # some more ls aliases
     alias ll='ls -alF'
+    alias la='ls -A'
+    alias l='ls -CF'

   -